 36. 8 in coach house, some on ground floor, 2 suitable for disabled.

-2 lounges, library/snug, 2 restaurants, free Wi-Fi, in-room TV (Freeview), crèche, games rooms, civil wedding licence, spa, 12-metre indoor swimming pool, 7-acre grounds (trampoline, zip wire).
+2 lounges, library/snug, 2 restaurants, free Wi-Fi, in-room TV (Freeview), creche, games rooms, civil wedding licence, spa, 12-metre indoor swimming pool, 7-acre grounds (trampoline, zip wire), public rooms wheelchair accessible, adapted toilet.

 all ages welcomed.